 The following is a summary of certain material federal income tax consequences of a reverse stock split.
 It does not purport to be a complete discussion of all of the possible federal income tax consequences of a reverse stock split and is included for general information only and is not intended as tax advice to any person or entity.
 Further, it does not address any state, local or foreign income or other tax consequences.
 Also, it does not address the tax consequences to holders in light of their individual circumstances or to the holders that are subject to special tax rules, such as banks, insurance companies, regulated investment companies, personal holding companies, foreign entities, nonresident alien individuals, partnerships, limited liability companies and other tax-transparent entities, broker-dealers, holders subject to the alternative minimum tax provisions of the Internal Revenue Code (the "Code"), holders who hold their stock as part of a hedge, wash sale, appreciated financial position, straddle, conversion transaction, synthetic security or other risk reduction transaction or integrated investment, holders who have acquired their stock upon exercise of employee stock options or otherwise as compensation and tax-exempt entities.
 The discussion is based on the provisions of the United States federal income tax law as of the date hereof, which is subject to change retroactively as well as prospectively.
 This summary also assumes that the pre-split shares were, and the post-split shares will be, held as a "capital asset," as defined in the Code (generally, property held for investment).
-The tax treatment of a stockholder may vary depending upon the particular facts and circumstances of such stockholder.
-Our view regarding the tax consequences of a reverse stock split is not binding on the Internal Revenue Service or the courts.
-Each stockholder is urged to consult with such stockholder's own tax advisor with respect to the tax consequences of a reverse stock split.
+The tax treatment of a stockholder may vary depending upon the particular facts and circumstances of such stockholder is urged to consult with such stockholder's own tax advisor with respect to the tax consequences of a reverse stock split.